MicrosoftDocs/navdevitpro-content-pr/articles/devenv-rule-set-for-code-analysis-tool.md

 ---
-title: "Rule Set for the Code Analysis Tool"
+title: "Creating Rule Sets for the Code Analysis Tool"
 description: "Description of the custom rule set for the Code Analysis Tool."
 author: SusanneWindfeldPedersen
 ms.custom: na